 • Audience Award

-• Submissions will be accepted under three categories – documentaries and branded documentaries made by students and animations that have a documentary element, made by students
+• Submissions will be accepted under two categories – documentaries and animations that have a documentary element, made by third-level students

 • The documentaries can be about any topic

 • Running time is a maximum of 20 minutes for each documentary

 • Submission is open to current university and third-level students, along with university and third-level students who graduated in 2020, 2021 and 2022

 • English subtitles will be required for all non-English language documentaries that are screened

 • Awards will be given in six categories – Best Documentary of the Festival; Best of Munster; Best Animated Documentary; Best Irish Documentary; Best International Documentary and Audience Award.

 • The winning documentaries in each category will be shown during the festival

 • Shortlisted documentaries may also be shown during the festival